Domain-Aware Machine Learning for Accelerating MILP-Based Motion Planning with Temporal Logic and Chance Constraints: Experiments

 \section{Experiments}

-\paragraph{Baselines and Evaluation Metrics:} We benchmark our approach against the default configurations of two widely used MILP solvers: \textbf{Gurobi}~\cite{gurobi}, representing the state of the art among commercial solvers, and \textbf{SCIP}~\cite{bolusani2024scip}, the leading open‑source solver widely adopted in academic research.
-Although Gurobi is typically an order of magnitude faster than SCIP, this does not diminish SCIP’s value—its accessibility and flexibility make it a standard choice in academia.
-Given this runtime disparity, we adopt different evaluation criteria for the two settings.

-We apply the \textbf{Backdoor‑Rank} method to instances where commercial solvers (Gurobi) can typically solve instances in a few hundred seconds.
-Therefore, we evaluate the methods in terms of \textit{Solve Time}, which is defined as the wall‑clock time (in seconds) required to reach the optimal solution.

-For the \textbf{Config-CL} experiments with SCIP, we focus on settings where solving all instances optimally within a practical time limit (e.g., 1000 seconds) is often not possible.
-In this case, we instead measure the solution quality and progress over time up to the limit using the following metrics: (1) The \textit{Primal Bound (PB)} is the objective value obtained for the MILP at the time limit.
-(2) The \textit{Primal Gap (PG)} is the normalized difference between the primal bound $v$ and the best known objective $v^*$, defined as $\text{PG} = \frac{|v - v^*|}{\max(|v^*|, \epsilon)}$, where $\epsilon = 10^{-8}$ prevents division by zero.
-This metric applies when $v$ exists and $v v^* \geq 0$ \cite{berthold2006primal}.
-(3) The \textit{Primal Integral (PI)} is the time‑integral of the primal gap over $[0, t]$, reflecting both solution quality and the speed of improvement \cite{achterberg2012rounding} .
+The two solver-guidance tasks require different difficulty regimes.
+Backdoor selection is evaluated on instances that Gurobi can usually solve to optimality within the cutoff, permitting runtime comparisons.
+Configuration is evaluated on harder instances for which SCIP often cannot close the gap; solution quality and progress over time are therefore the relevant outcomes.
+Table~\ref{tab:benchmarks} summarizes the corresponding benchmark sets.

-\paragraph{Setup and Hyperparameters:} For each benchmark, we perform training on 200 training instances and evaluate the performance on 100 test instances.
+For each domain, we use 200 training instances and 100 held-out test instances.
 Experiments are conducted on 2.4 GHz Xeon-2640v3 CPUs with 64 GB memory.
 Training is performed on an NVIDIA V100 GPU with 112 GB memory.
-We use Gurobi 11.0.0 and SCIP 9.0.0 as solvers.
-The GAT trained has an embedding vector size $L = 64$ and number of attention heads $H = 8$.
-For training, the Adam optimizer~\cite{kingma2014adam} is used with a learning rate of $1 \times 10^{-4}$.
-The batch size is set to 32, and training are run for 1000 epochs (training converges in less than 12 hours).
-During testing, the model with the best validation loss is selected.
-For \textbf{Backdoor‑Rank}, we follow~\cite{cai2024learning} to select backdoor size $K = 8$.
-Runtime cutoffs are set to 900 seconds for Solver Configuration experiments.
+Models use a graph embedding width of 64, eight attention heads, Adam with learning rate $10^{-4}$, batch size 32, and up to 1,000 epochs; the checkpoint with the best validation loss is selected.
+We use Gurobi 11.0.0 for backdoor experiments and SCIP 9.0.0 for configuration experiments.